David Thomas RIBA. RSMA.

 In February 2015 Search Press published his book 'Drawing and Painting Portraits in Watercolour'.
 He has had paintings hung in the Mall Galleries and Bankside Gallery, most recently at The Royal Portrait Open Exhibition in 2016 and again in 2017, when he also achieved selection for the Royal Institute of Painters in Watercolour.
 The painting 'Spoleto' received the Neil Meacher Award for an Outstanding Watercolour.

-The exposure has resulted in three portrait commissions from the Royal Portrait Society since August 2016, the most recent to paint a portrait of Jonathan Ball (co-designer of the Eden Project) and his wife.
+He has had four commissions from the Royal Portrait Society, including one to paint a portrait of Jonathan Ball (co-designer of the Eden Project) and his wife.

-He conducts workshops and demonstrations for local Art Societies, and runs a weekly watercolour class at Little Weighton Village Hall..
+He runs a weekly watercolour class at Little Weighton Village Hall.

 Learn to Paint